 However, their cloud mining contracts are only for Bitcoin mining.
-You can create a contract ranging from USD 75 to USD 50000 valid for 15 months to 50 months.
+You can create a contract from USD 75 to USD 50000, valid for 15 months to 50 months.

 They accept payments from cards and in a few cryptos: BTC, ETH, XRP, and LTC.

 Interestingly, you can purchase a Bitmain Antminer from their website.
-And it will mine Bitcoins at their mining facility.
-Finally, you have the choice to get it shipped to your address at your convenience.
+And it will mine Bitcoins at its mining facility.
+Finally, you can get it shipped to your address at your convenience.
 They pay daily for cloud mining and miner hosting contracts.
-All detailed statistics you can see into your account.
+All detailed statistics can see in your account.